-- 2 cups cooked quinoa (2/3 cup dry)
+- 2 cups cooked quinoa (about 2/3 cup dry)

 - 2 tablespoons toasted sesame seeds

-- 3 tablespoons chili pepper paste
+- 3 tablespoons gochujang* Korean chili pepper paste

 - Set out 4 bowls for the cooked vegetables.
 Bring a large pot of water to a boil.
 Add chopped kale and cook for 3 minutes, until crisp-tender.
 Remove from the water, squeeze dry, and place in one of the prepared bowls.
 Toss with 1 1/2 teaspoons soy sauce, 1 teaspoon sesame oil, and 1 teaspoon minced garlic.
 Set aside.

 - Refill pot with fresh water and return to boil.
 Add bean sprouts and cook until tender and slightly translucent, 2-3 minutes.
-Remove to bowl, toss with 1/2 teaspoon soy sauce.
+Remove to a bowl, toss with 1/2 teaspoon soy sauce.
 Set aside.

 - Heat 2 teaspoons olive oil in a large skillet.
 Add white parts of the green onions, 1 teaspoon garlic, and mushrooms.
 Sautee for 4 minutes, until the mushrooms are tender.
 Toss with 1 teaspoon soy sauce and remove to one of the prepared bowls.

 - Just before serving, heat a lightly oiled skillet over medium heat.
-Cook eggs sunny side up.
+Fry the eggs sunny side up.

 - To serve: Place cooked quinoa in the bottom of the bowl.
-Then top with small mounds of the tofu, kale, mushrooms, carrots, and bean sprouts.
+Then top with small mounds of tofu, kale, mushrooms, carrots, and bean sprouts.
 Top with toasted sesame seeds, a fried egg, and the green tops of the green onions.
 Serve with the chili bean paste.

-Chili pepper paste (gochujang) is available in many grocery stores and at Asian specialty food stores.
+- *Gochujang is available in many grocery stores and at Asian specialty food stores.
 It will give you the most authentic and appropriate spice, but If you substitute sriracha in a pinch, I won’t tell.